TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default Router;
 ~~~

-So, we can simply add this `Router.jsx` component to the `main.jsx` file.
+So, we can simply add this `Router.jsx` component to the `Main.jsx` file.

 ~~~jsx
 import React from "react";